Graduate Students

 Long term (economic) policy tools based on complexity economics and the non-linear planetary impact of climate change

-Supervisor: Prof. Doyne Farmer; Dr Matt Ives
+Supervisor: Prof Doyne Farmer; Dr Matt Ives

 Kathryn Condon